IDigics/IDigics-Testing/README.md

 **Expected Results:**

-* Tthe results that you exprect
+* The results that you expect
 * as a tester from this test case

 **Test Result:**